 - Arnold School of Public Health undergraduate (junior and senior academic standing), master’s, and doctoral students must be currently enrolled when they apply and when they travel.

-- Undergraduate students applying for travel support must have a grade point average of 3.00/4.00 or higher
+- Undergraduate and graduate students applying for travel support must have a grade point average of 3.00/4.00 or higher

 - Students must be presenting a paper/poster/creative work at a professional/scientific conference (non-USC event).
 Travel awards cannot be used to support working conferences, training courses, retreats, workshops or attendance at a professional meeting